 Our regular meetings are on the 4th Monday of the month.
 We also have an annual meeting where the new Master and officers are invested for the following 12 months.
-The next one will be on Saturday 24th June 2017.
+This is held on the 4th Saturday in June.

 Freemasons are a diverse group of men from all walks of life, from many religions and many backgrounds.
 Becoming a Freemason is a commitment to develop your own potential, to values that see all humankind as equal, and to helping others in our community.